awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment.md

 1. For the fields to change, enter your updated information and choose **Update**\.

-## Enabling and Disabling Regions<a name="manage-account-payment-enable-disable-regions"></a>
+## Enabling and disabling regions<a name="manage-account-payment-enable-disable-regions"></a>

 AWS originally enabled all new Regions by default, which enabled your users to create resources in any Region\.
 Now when AWS adds a Region, the new Region is disabled by default\.
 If you want your users to be able to create resources in a new Region, you enable the Region\.

 Note the following about enabling and disabling Regions:

 **You can use IAM permissions to control access to Regions**
 IAM added three new permissions, which let you control which users can enable, disable, and list Regions\.
-For more information, see [Billing Actions](billing-permissions-ref.md#user-permissions)\.
+For more information, see [Billing actions](billing-permissions-ref.md#user-permissions)\.

 **Enabling a Region is free**
 There is no charge to enable a Region\.
 You're only charged for resources that you create in the new Region\.